Chorus: Harmonizing Context and Sensing Signals for Data-Free Model Customization in IoT: System Overview

 \subsection{System Architecture}

-The design of \framework{} is motivated by the key insight from Section \ref{sec:motivate_study} that simplistic context integration is not robust enough to all scenarios.
-Therefore, our key idea is to learn effective context representations that capture their influence on sensor data patterns and to adaptively integrate these contexts into the model based on the degree of context shift.
+The design of \framework{} is motivated by the key insight from Section~\ref{sec:motivate_study} that naive context integration is unreliable under unseen context shifts.
+The key idea is to transform lightweight deployment-time context descriptions into effective representations that capture how sensor patterns vary across physical conditions, and then use these representations as structured priors for context-aware customization.
 Figure~\ref{fig:system_overview} shows the overall system architecture.